BradyJRothrock/BradyJRothrock.github.io/README.md

 <img src="assets/images/Brady.jpg" width="200" height="280" align="left">

-I am an experienced Decision Scientist with a demonstrated history of working with large datasets.
+<p>I am an experienced Decision Scientist with a demonstrated history of working with large datasets.
 I'm skilled in Project Management, Data Analytics, Quantitative Analysis, Public Speaking, and Programming Languages including SQL, Python, & R. I possess a Master of Science (M.S.)
 Business Intelligence and Analytics from Rockhurst University and currently working towards a Master of Science (M.S.)
-Computer Science with a focus on Data Science and Engineering from the University of Kansas School of Electrical Engineering and Computer Science.
+Computer Science with a focus on Data Science and Engineering from the University of Kansas School of Electrical Engineering and Computer Science.</p>

 <br clear="left"/>

 ### Current Role:
 I joined Disney in 2021 as a Lead Decision Science Engineer where I currently work on the People Insights & Analytics team as a part of The Walt Disney Company.
 My responsibilities in this role include the following: